fenago/looker-bootcamp/md/lab3.md

-In this lab, we'll be going through in detail what a dimension is and what a measure it.
+Lab 3: Dimensions and Fields

+In this lab, we'll be exploring dimensions and measures.
 Now, a dimension can be thought of a bucket or grouping of data.

 For example, if we go to a `sales` table over here, we see a customer as a dimension, which means that the sales data can be grouped by customer.